Cold Weather Causes COVID Testing Sites To Temporarily Shut Down

-CHICAGO (CBS) —The cold snap is leading to the closure of the city of Chicago’s COVID testing sites for a few days.
+CHICAGO (CBS) —The cold snap is leading to the closure of Chicago’s COVID testing sites for a few days starting Friday.

 And other counties are adjusting plans for vaccinations as well.